Provincetown, Massachusetts: Education

 Provincetown Schools operates the public schools for elementary and middle school levels, with the main facility being the grade 1–8 International Baccalaureate World School, verified in 2013 in the Primary Years Program and in 2014 in the Middle Years program.
 Provincetown Schools educates approximately 120 children in grades Pre-K–8.
 The Veterans Memorial Community Center houses Provincetown Schools Early Learning Center (Wee Care and Preschool ages 3–5 and kindergarten).

 In 2010, the Provincetown school board elected to phase out the high school program of Provincetown High School, at the end of the 2012−2013 school year, and send students to nearby Nauset Regional High School (of Nauset Public Schools) in North Eastham, beginning with the 2013−2014 academic year.
 Provincetown students in grades 9 and 10 were already attending Nauset by 2012.

 There are no private schools in Provincetown; high school students from the town will now attend Cape Cod Regional Technical High School in Harwich or Nauset Regional High School in North Eastham.
 Prior to its closing, Provincetown High School (PHS) served students from seventh through twelfth grades (and for a time also accepted students from Truro).
 In 2012, Provincetown High School was recognized as one of the smallest high schools in the country with a student population of 32 students in grades 10–12.
 In 2018 there were about 45–50 students at the high school level from Provincetown.

 There are private scholarships for students from Provincetown and Truro: the John Anderson Francis Family Scholarship Fund and the Captain Joseph F. Oliver Scholarship Fund.
 Circa 2019 each year the number of applicants ranged from 6–10, a figure the organizers consider to be low.

+Media

+Newspapers

+Provincetown is served by two weekly newspapers.
+The older among them is the Provincetown Banner.
+However, under the ownership of Gannett, the Banner stopped producing local content, instead reprinting stories from other Gannett-owned newspapers in the region.
+As a result, The Provincetown Independent was formed in 2019 by a group which included some former Banner employees.
+The Independent prints weekly and had a circulation of around 3,200 in 2021.